deleugpn/blog/content/blog/running-a-bastion-host-on-fargate/index.md

 description: Getting rid of EC2 instances even for SSH tunneling
 ---

+> Check out https://port7777.com, a product that was born out of
+> this post!
+It's cheap and will setup everything you need to
+> connect to your RDS from your local machine.

 Where I work we strive to keep long-term maintenance burden as small as possible.
 We're a small team that sells SaaS to enterprise-grade companies.
 Some of these very large brand names only sign a SaaS